hexops/fastfilter/README.md

 * xor32, xor64 (rarely needed)
 * fuse8 (better than xor+ variants when you have > 100 million keys)

 Thanks to Zig's [bit-width integers](https://ziglang.org/documentation/master/#Runtime-Integer-Values) and type system, this implementation is also able to support more specific variants of xor filters like xor4, xor6, xor10, xor12, or any other log2 bit size for xor keys via e.g. `Xor(u4)`.
+This can be interesting if you care about serialization size (but not memory, as Zig represents `u4` as a full byte.)

 ## Research